wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-5.&emsp;Nothing can prevail against a Son of God who commends his [Son-of-God’s] spirit into the Hands of his [Son-of-God’s] Father.
+5. Nothing can prevail against a Son of God who commends his [Son-of-God’s] spirit into the Hands of his [Son-of-God’s] Father.
 <sup>2</sup>By doing this [commending his [Son of God’s] spirit into the Hands of the Father] the mind awakens from its [the mind’s] sleep and remembers its [the mind’s] Creator.
 <sup>3</sup>All sense of separation disappears.
 <sup>4</sup>The Son of God is part of the Holy Trinity, but the Trinity Itself [Trinity’s-self] is One.